S.Africa's Ramaphosa warns against using farm murders to stoke racial hatred

 "What happened in Senekal shows just how easily the tinderbox of race hatred can be ignited," Ramaphosa said in his weekly message to the country.
 "We must resist any attempts to use crime on farms to mobilise communities along racial lines."

-Murders on farms, the vast majority of which are white- owned, are an explosive issue in South Africa, where some white minority activist groups promote the idea that they are victims of a 'white genocide' that aims to force landowners to flee.
+Murders on farms, the vast majority of which are white- owned, are an explosive issue in South Africa, where white minority activist groups promote the idea that they are victims of a "white genocide" aiming to force landowners to flee.

+"Killings on farms are not ethnic cleansing.
+They are not genocidal.
+They are acts of criminality," Ramaphosa said.

 Murders of white farmers make up a tiny fraction of the total in South Africa, which has the world's fifth highest murder rate.
-In the 2019/2020 financial year there were 21,325 murders across the country, of which 49 were white farmers, according to the latest police statistics.
+In the 2019/20 financial year there were 21,325 murders across the country, of which 49 were white farmers, according to police statistics.

 There are about 37,000 white farm operators or managers in South Africa, according to 2017 census figures.